 • $75 for memberships with multiple individuals, such as Family Memberships, Two Adults, or Two Seniors

 This credit can be used for programs, such as Group Exercise Classes, camps, Swim Lessons, and others.
 You must redeem the program credit at one of our Welcome Centers by December 31, 2020.
-No action is required to become a Sustaining Member.
-A Sustaining Member is any member of the Y who continues to pay your monthly membership dues.
+No action was required to become a Sustaining Member.
+A Sustaining Member is any member of the Y who continued to pay your monthly membership dues while we were closed.
 We can’t thank you enough for your support!

 2.)
 Place Your Membership on a Temporary Hold